kong-johnny/kong-johnny.github.io/_pages/about.md

 I am thrilled about the opportunity to join [Company Name] as [mention the position you are applying for].
 I have done extensive research on the company and am impressed by [mention specific aspects of the company, such as its reputation, values, or innovative products/services].
 I am confident that my skills and experience align well with the requirements of this role. -->

 **6. Closing Statement:**
 Thank you for visiting my website.
+You can go to other pages for my details.
 I am looking forward to the possibility of working with a dynamic team and contributing to the success of us.

 My email address can be easily found on this page.
 I am happy to answer any questions you may have.